SJTU-PLV/direct-refinement-popl24-artifact/README.md

 ## List of technical claims

 Since our artifact is mainly Coq proofs, here we only list the *technical claims* made in the paper.
-We will domonstrate the structure of Coq proofs following the structure of the paper in the last section.
+We will demonstrate the structure of Coq proofs following the structure of the paper in the last section.

 For the technical claims made in our paper, please refer to the source files in the